 Join the waitlist

 Are you as excited about Pulse as we are?
-Share your thoughts on social media using the hashtag #PrismaPulse, and join our community Slack channel to discuss how Pulse can make a difference in your application development journey.
+Share your thoughts on social media using the hashtag #PrismaPulse, and join us on Discord to discuss how Pulse can make a difference in your application development journey.
 We look forward to hearing from you!

 Don’t miss the next post!